lfiorini/dothrb-public/README.md

 # DotHrb

-**DotHrb** is a multiplatform, multithreading Http Application Server for the Harbour Language.
+**DotHrb** is a multi-platform, multi-threading Http Application Server for the Harbour Language.